-(a) Purpose. - This Article enables counties that face increased demands for infrastructure improvements as a result of rapid growth and development to impose special assessments as provided in this Article on benefited property and to use the resulting revenues as provided in this Article.
-This Article supplements the authority counties have in Article 9 of this Chapter.
-The provisions of Article 9 of this Chapter apply to this Article, to the extent they do not conflict with this Article.
+(a) Purpose. - This Article enables cities that face increased demands for infrastructure improvements as a result of rapid growth and development to impose special assessments as provided under this Article on benefited property and to use the resulting revenues as provided in this Article.
+This Article supplements the authority cities have in Article 10 of this Chapter.
+The provisions of Article 10 of this Chapter apply to this Article, to the extent they do not conflict with this Article.

-(a) Projects. - The board of commissioners of a county may make special assessments as provided in this Article against benefited property within the county for the purpose of assisting in arranging for payment of the capital costs of projects (i) for which project development financing debt instruments may be issued under G.S.
+(a) Projects. - The council of a city may make special assessments as provided in this Article against benefited property within the city for the purpose of assisting in arranging for payment of the capital costs of projects (i) for which project development financing debt instruments may be issued under G.S.
 159-103 or (ii) for the purpose of the installation of distributed generation renewable energy sources or energy efficiency improvements that are permanently fixed to residential, commercial, industrial, or other real property.

-(b) Costs. - The board of commissioners must determine a project's total estimated cost and the amount of costs to be paid from assessments.
+(b) Costs. - The city council must determine a project's total estimated cost and the amount of costs to be paid from assessments.
 In addition to the costs allowed under G.S.
-153A-193, the costs may include any expenses allowed under G.S.
+160A-226, the costs may include any expenses allowed under G.S.
 159-84 and expenses for the administration of the assessments.
 A preliminary assessment roll may be prepared before the costs are incurred based on the estimated cost of the project.

-(c) Method. - The board of commissioners must establish an assessment method that will, in the board's judgment, accurately assess each lot or parcel of land subject to the assessments according to the benefits conferred upon it by the project for which the assessment is made.
+(c) Method. - The city council must establish an assessment method that will, in the city council's judgment, accurately assess each lot or parcel of land subject to the assessments according to the benefits conferred upon it by the project for which the assessment is made.
 In addition to other bases upon which assessments may be made under G.S.
-153A-186, the board may select any other method designed to allocate the costs in accordance with benefits conferred.
-In doing so, the board may provide that the benefits conferred are measured on the basis of use being made on the lot or parcel of land and provide for adjustments of assessments upon a change in use, provided that the total amount of all assessments is sufficient to pay the portion of the costs of the project to be funded from assessments after the adjustments have been made.
+160A-218, the council may select any other method designed to allocate the costs in accordance with benefits conferred.
+In doing so, the council may provide that the benefits conferred are measured on the basis of use being made on the lot or parcel of land and provide for adjustments of assessments upon a change in use, provided that the total amount of all assessments is sufficient to pay the portion of the costs of the project to be funded from assessments after the adjustments have been made.
 (2008-165, s.
-2; 2008-187, s.
-47.5(a); 2009-525, s.
-1(a); 2013-371, ss.
-1(b), 3; 2014-89, s.
-3; 2017-40, s.
-1; 2018-146, s.
-6.1; 2019-190, s.
+3; 2008-187, s.
+47.5(b); 2009-525, s.
+2(a); 2013-371, ss.
+2(b), 3; 2017-40, s.
 2.)

 (1) A statement of the project proposed to be financed in whole or in part by the imposition of an assessment under this Article.